The Junction by Tomas Venclova

 If in Venclova's volume, Winter Dialogue, there is a concern with endurance, and a search for absolutes in the face of adverse conditions both in Lithuania and in exile, in his most recent work, The Junction, we find the figure of a poet returning from exile, surveying what has occurred, what buildings still stand, and the fates of those one loved.
 And while these poems are filled with melancholy at the passage of time, there is also a sense of affirmation.
 For despite everything, each element that is salvaged constitutes a form of victory - a testimony to all that can be, and is, preserved from the vicissitudes of History. -- Ellen Hinsey

 Tomas Venclova was born in 1937 in Klaipeda, Lithuania.
 After graduating from Vilnius University, he travelled in the Eastern Bloc, where he met and translated Anna Akhmatova and Boris Pasternak.
-Venclova took part in the Lithuanian and Soviet dissident movements and was one of the five founding members of the Lithuanian Helsinki Group.
+Venclova took part in the Lithuanian and Soviet dissident movements, making friends with Natalia Gorbanevskaya and Lyudmila Alexeyeva and other members of the literary and human rights underground.
+He made his living by translating Baudelaire, Saint-John Perse, T.S.
+Eliot, Dylan Thomas, W.H.
+Auden, Robert Frost, Anna Akhmatova, Osip Mandelstam and many others into Lithuanian.
+Venclova was one of the five founding members of the Lithuanian Helsinki Group.
 His activities led to a ban on publishing, exile and the stripping of his Soviet citizenship in 1977.
-Since 1985 Venclova has taught Slavic languages and literature at Yale University.
-He has been the recipient of numerous prizes including the Vilenica 1990 International Literary Prize, the Lithuanian National Prize in 2000, the 2002 Prize of Two Nations, which he received jointly with Czeslaw Milosz, the 2005 Jotvingiai Prize, and the New Culture of New Europe Prize, 2005.
+Venclova is Emeritus Professor of Slavic Languages and Literatures at Yale University where he taught from 1985.
+He has been the recipient of numerous prizes including the Vilenica 1990 International Literary Prize, the Lithuanian National Prize in 2000, the 2002 Prize of Two Nations, which he received jointly with Czesław Miłosz, the 2005 Jotvingiai Prize, and the 2005 New Culture of New Europe Prize, and the 2023 Zbigniew Herbert International Literary Award.
 His works include volumes of poetry, essays, literary biography, conversations and works on Vilnius.
-His poetry has been translated into English in Winter Dialogue (Northwestern University Press, 1997) and The Junction: Selected Poems (Bloodaxe Books, 2008).
+His poetry has been translated into English in books including Winter Dialogue (Northwestern University Press, 1997), and two retrospective editions with no overlap between them, The Junction: Selected Poems (Bloodaxe Books, 2008) and The Grove of the Eumenides: New & Selected Poems (Bloodaxe Books, 2025).
 Magnetic North: Conversations with Tomas Venclova by Ellen Hinsey was published by University of Rochester Press and Boydell & Brewer in 2017.
+After many years in New Haven, Connecticut, and a period spent in Kraków, he returned to Lithuania and now lives in Vilnius.

 SKU Unavailable